Mammoth Cave National Park Camping in a Campervan

 Tours at Mammoth Cave

-The caves are not accessible without paying for a tour.
+While it sounds like the tour guides we had were a nice addition, the caves are not accessible without paying for a tour.
 I bought a few tickets ahead of time online and we bought more at the visitor’s center when we arrived.
 They are very organized with many different tours and times.
 For caves that are not within walking distance of the visitor’s center, they have a free shuttle system set up.

 There are self-guided tours available at certain times (which still require an admission fee) but I suggest going with a guide.
 The guides are friendly, informative, and keep bats out of your hair.
 Okay, that last part I’m not sure about, but that’s what I told myself anyway.
 The caves are absolutely amazing but even more amazing hearing how they were formed, found and the stories that make our history!